lecsinchanamn/1st-Experiment-/README.md

 From AC plot (with CL = 10pF):
 Midband gain ≈ 2.8076
 nearly 3Gain in dB ≈ 8.48dB3 dB bandwidth ≈ 34.276 GHz
-GBP ≈ 11.36 × 34.276 GHz ≈ 381.42GHz (approx) From the AC frequency response analysis of the MOSFET common-source amplifier,
+GBP ≈ 11.36 × 34.276 GHz ≈ 381.42GHz (approx) From the AC frequency response analysis of the MOSFET common-source amplifier.